 Open TF2, click on the Workshop button, and create a new workshop entry.
 Click "Import Beta!" to get to the new beta import screen.
 Give your model a name, and choose what category it belongs in (e.g. engineer hat).
 Import your .smd files making sure you import at least 1 LOD model below 700 tris.
 If your model is already 700 tris or less, there is no need to make LODs.

-Generate a backpack icon using the Source SDK (tutorial for this coming soon).
+Generate a backpack icon using the HLMV (tutorial in the FAQ section below).
 Make sure that the icon sits on a black background and fits in a 512 x 328 region.
 The entire image should be 512 x 512, and the alpha channel should be all black expect for the parts corresponding to your item.